 Arup led the design for the base building and explored a multitude of options which have been adopted into the design – including structural options, central plant opportunities, parametric shading design, extensive solar power generation, NABERS improvements, high density co-working impacts and mobile device security access.

 One MQ is a healthy workplace for over 2,500 people, with high levels of amenity, daylight and social connectivity.
-Our environmentally sustainable design team spearheaded the Green Star, NABERS Energy and NABERS Water ratings for the base building and are also undertaking Green Star, NABERS and WELL ratings for Arup and AMP’s tenancies.
+Our environmentally sustainable design team spearheaded the Green Star, NABERS Energy and NABERS Water ratings for the base building and as well as Green Star, NABERS and WELL ratings for Arup and AMP’s tenancies.
 This gives us unique insight into the challenges, opportunities and sensitivities of how base building and interior rating tools work together.

 Numerous elements were integrated into our design to achieve high sustainability and wellness ratings.
-One MQ has achieved a 6 star Green Star Design and As-built rating, and in operation is targeting a 5 star NABERS Office Energy base building rating with an aspiration for 5.5 stars in addition to a 4 star whole building NABERS Water rating.
-Further, the Arup and AMP tenancies are also targeting 6 star Green Star Interiors, 5 star NABERS Energy and Gold WELL Interiors ratings.
+One MQ has achieved a 6 star Green Star Design and As-built rating, and in operation is targeting a 5 star NABERS Office Energy base building rating with an aspiration for 5.5 stars in addition to a 4 star Whole Building NABERS Water rating in operation.
+Further, the Arup tenancy was awarded Platinum WELL certification and is also targeting 6 star Green Star Interiors and 5 star NABERS Energy.